pRizz/Chatangle-Backend/README.md

 tail -f output.log
 ```

+If `PORT` is specified in the environment, this will override `webSocketServerPort`

 ### Hooking Into The Backend

 These lines of Javascript can be copy-pasted into the Chrome console after starting the server locally to test if the backend is working: